 The 7 Seat VW Touran

-The mid-size 7 seater VW Touran is the smaller brother to the Sharan.
-It is highly practical as a family car, and the medium-spec model has a lovely interior that is certainly superior to the Ford S-Max 7 seater.
-On the downside it is on the smaller side for an MPV, and some adults would struggle to regularly use the additional seats due to restricted leg-space.
-Having said that, should you not require the use of all seven seats, then when stowed away this gives you an absolutely cavernous boot that you could happily fill with anything from a double pram to a couple of sets of golfclubs.
+The VW Touran, a midsize 7-seater, is Sharan’s younger sibling.
+It works well as a family car, and the interior of the medium-spec model is much nicer than that of the Ford S-Max 7-seater.
+On the downside, it is on the smaller side for an MPV, and some adults would struggle to regularly use the additional seats due to restricted leg space.
+Having said that, should you not require the use of all seven seats, then when stowed away, this gives you an absolutely cavernous boot that you could happily fill with anything from a double pram to a couple of sets of golf clubs.

-The smaller-size does have its advantages in terms of practicality.
-It is easy to park on tight city streets or supermarket car parks.
-The VW Touran is available with a range of engine options, including the 1.2 petrol, 1.4 or 1.6 TDI and the fast paced 2 litre TDI.
-For most family users the 1.2 petrol TSI will suffice, and give a nice comfy drive.
+The smaller size does have its advantages in terms of practicality.
+It is easy to park on tight city streets or in supermarket parking lots.
+The VW Touran is available with a variety of engine options, including a 1.2-liter petrol engine, a 1.4-liter or 1.6-liter TDI, and a fast-paced 2-liter TDI.
+For most family users, the 1.2 petrol TSI will suffice, and give a nice comfy drive.
 Fuel economy ranges from 45 to 62 dependent on engine choice, and prices vary from £19,000 to £27,000.

 The Volkswagen Sharan

-The VW Sharan is a large 7 seat car with plenty of room for all occupants with its spacious interior and generous leg-room.
-Not everyone needs the extra space (and hard parking/ manoeuvring) that comes with the Sharan, and many families would find the Peugot 5008 or the aforementioned Touran to be perfectly adequate for their needs.
+The VW Sharan is a large, 7-seat car with plenty of room for all occupants thanks to its spacious interior and generous legroom.
+Not everyone needs the extra space (and hard parking/maneuvering) that comes with the Sharan, and many families would find the Peugeot 5008 or the aforementioned Touran to be perfectly adequate for their needs.

-Like it’s smaller VW counterpart the Touran, it has a stylish interior that still looks like it would stand up to the rigours of family life.
-Although not a jaw-dropping exterior design it is still smart and reasonably classy in a VW-engineered kind of way.
-The sliding doors may have an ‘A Team’ feel, but are actually very practical for everyday use.
+Like its smaller VW counterpart, the Touran, it has a stylish interior that still looks like it would stand up to the rigors of family life.
+Although it does not have a jaw-dropping exterior design, it is still smart and reasonably classy in a VW-engineered kind of way.
+The sliding doors may have an “A-Team” feel but are actually very practical for everyday use.

-As with the VW Touran, there are a range of engine options available in both petrol and diesel varieties.
-These include 1.4 petrols up to 2 litre diesels in a range of horsepower.
+As with the VW Touran, there is a range of engine options available in both petrol and diesel varieties.
+These include 1.4-liter gasoline engines up to 2-liter diesel in a range of horsepower.
 We would suggest that the basic engine model is somewhat lacking in capability, and a mid-range model would be your best option.

-Price-wise the 7 seat VW Sharan ranges from £24,000 to £33,000 brand-new.
-The higher end of the spectrum does seem to be a bit too high when compared to other seven seater MPVs on the market.
+The 7-seat VW Sharan costs between £24,000 and £33,000 brand new.
+The higher end of the spectrum does seem to be a bit too high when compared to other seven-seater MPVs on the market.

 The VW Caddy

-The sophistication of this 7 seater car just isn’t there however, and it lacks the flexibility that other ‘people carriers’ (even cheaper ones) sport.
-It is only available in a diesel engine, and the 1.9 litre version is probably the best price/value/power combination.
-The driving experience of the VW caddy is perfectly reasonable although road noise does become evident at higher speeds.
+The sophistication of this 7-seater car just isn’t there, however, and it lacks the flexibility that other “people carriers” (even cheaper ones) sport.
+It is only available with a diesel engine, and the 1.9-liter version is probably the best price/value/power combination.
+The driving experience of the VW Caddy is perfectly reasonable, although road noise does become evident at higher speeds.

-If you need the maximum amount of space and flexibility we would suggest the seven seater Volkswagen Sharan should be your choice.
-A second-hand model a few years old can be picked up for a lot more reasonable price from anywhere between around £8k to £13k.
-Its sliding doors and high degree of practicality and flexibility make it the best people carrier for larger or older families.
+If you need the maximum amount of space and flexibility, we would suggest the seven-seater Volkswagen Sharan should be your choice.
+A second-hand model a few years old can be picked up for a lot more reasonable price from anywhere from £8k to £13k.
+Its sliding doors and a high degree of practicality and flexibility make it the best people carrier for larger or older families.

-If size isn’t as critical, you might be better off with a VW Touran, which although smaller than the Sharan still offers a highly reasonable amount of space perfect for most families.
+If the size isn’t as critical, you might be better off with a VW Touran, which, although smaller than the Sharan, still offers a highly reasonable amount of space, perfect for most families.

-The higher-spec Volkswagen people carriers do tend to come at a higher price tag than equivalent 7 seaters from other manufacturers, so opting for a middle of the range one would be more sensible.
+The higher-spec Volkswagen people carriers tend to come at a higher price tag than equivalent 7-seaters from other manufacturers, so opting for a mid-range one would be more sensible.